ericcornelissen/shescape/docs/vocabulary.md

 allows attackers to execute arbitrary commands on the target system, leaving it vulnerable to a myriad of attacks.

-The following snippet is an an example of this type of vulnerability
+The following snippet is an example of this type of vulnerability

 ```javascript
 import { execSync } from "node:child_process";